rolling-scopes-school/tasks/tasks/connections/milestone_5.logout.md

 Special button `Logout` should be places on the [Profile page](#milestone-3-profile) in the top right corner.
-Button can be pressed once and button should be disabled until previous http-request is completed.
+Button can be pressed once and button should be disabled (user cannot click it) until previous http-request is completed.

 ### Endpoint